$25

 Okay.
 Still with me?

 Here’s the deal: every developer has two jobs: writing code, and finding people to pay them to write code.
-Most developers know about the first job, but far fewer developers realize they should be working the second one too.
+Most developers know about the first job, but far fewer developers realize .

 What does that second job look like?
 Well, as the old sales adage goes: good marketing and a bad product beat a great product with bad marketing.